What Is a Miniature Garden Called — Types, Names, and How to Start One

 • Small pebbles or gravel for pathways, $3–$5 per bag

-One mistake I made early on: I bought accessories before I bought plants.
-Ended up with a tiny fairy bench that was completely the wrong scale for the plants I later picked.
+Don’t make my mistake.
+I bought accessories before I bought plants — ended up with a tiny fairy bench that was completely the wrong scale for everything I later picked.
 Get your plants first.
 Build the world around them.

 Terrariums — Closed vs Open